la2050/archive/_projects/2015/innov8-helping-other-create-opportunities-south-las-silicon-valley.md

   supporting indigenous innovation, providing access to quality education and link students to jobs in growth industries and entrepreneurial opportunities in South LA.
-'In one to three sentences, please describe your proposal.': >- LASC Foundation partnered with Innovate Globally to create a synergistic program that accomplishes the following three goals:  1) educate students and South Los Angeles residents on the highly marketable skill of coding;  2) support business entrepreneurship by providing students and community members with “soup to nuts” business instruction and industry exposure for tech-related start-ups; and 3) ultimately create a sustainable “Innovation Ecosystem” that will encourage indigenous creativity.
 Where will you be working?:
   - South LA
   - South Bay